Penshurst: History

 The village grew up around Penshurst Place, the ancestral home of the Sidney family.
 There are many Tudor-looking buildings in the village, although some are Victorian.
 Henry Stafford the first Baron Stafford was born here in 1501.
+Penshurst was a centre of the Wealden ironworking industry.

 The Leicester Arms, once part of the Penshurst Estate, was owned by Sir William Sidney, grandfather of poet and statesman Sir Philip Sidney.
 His other grandson, the Viscount De L’isle, was appointed Earl of Leicester in 1618 and it was shortly after this that The Leicester Arms, formerly known as The Porcupine, was renamed in his honour.
 The pub and hotel is now owned privately.

 Penshurst railway station, on the Tonbridge to Redhill railway line, is some 2 mi north of the village, at the hamlet of Chiddingstone Causeway.
 Penshurst Airfield was located close to the station, but within the parish of Leigh.
 It opened in 1916 as a military airfield, and served as a civil airfield from 1919-36.
 It was reopened as RAF Penshurst in 1940, and closed in 1946.
 To the south of the village, within the parish, are the settlements of Saint's Hill and Smart's Hill.

 Penshurst Place

 Penshurst Place is a 14th century manor house built in 1341.
 The 2,500 acre estate, once the property of King Henry VIII, was left to his son King Edward VI and granted to Sir William Sidney in 1552.
 The Sidney family have been in continuous occupation for more than 460 years since.
 The house and its extensive gardens are now open to the public.
 The historic banqueting hall at Penshurst Place has been used as a filming location for many Hollywood films, including The Secret Garden and The Other Boleyn Girl, as well as the BBC television series Merlin and Wolf Hall.

-The ancient historic parkland provides scenic walks to many visitors each year, contributing significantly to Penshurst's tourism industry.
+The ancient historic parkland provides scenic walks to visitors, contributing significantly to Penshurst's tourism industry.
 The two walking trails across the estate - the Parkland and the Riverside Walks, both take in part of the Eden Valley walk.
-With over 7 miles of the Rivers Medway and Eden flowing through the Estate, and several lakes, both game and coarse fishing are popular at Penshurst Place.
+Seven miles of the Rivers Medway and Eden flow through the Estate, and there are several lakes.
+Both game and coarse fishing are popular at Penshurst Place.